open5e/open5e/source/classes/warlock.rst

 Fiendish Vigor
 ^^^^^^^^^^^^^^

-You can cast *false life* on yourself at will as a 1st-level spell, without expending a spell slot or material components.
+You can cast :ref:`srd:false-life` on yourself at will as a 1st-level spell, without expending a spell slot or material components.

 Gaze of Two Minds